Anon-Planet/thgtoa/guide.md

 You may want to watch this insightful video for more details: <https://www.youtube.com/watch?v=j02QoI4ZlnU> <sup>[[Invidious]](https://yewtu.be/watch?v=j02QoI4ZlnU)</sup>

 Also please consider reading: [Privacy Limitations in Anonymity Networks with Monero](https://github.com/monero-project/monero/blob/master/docs/ANONYMITY_NETWORKS.md#privacy-limitations) <sup>[[Archive.org]](https://web.archive.org/web/https://github.com/monero-project/monero/blob/master/docs/ANONYMITY_NETWORKS.md#privacy-limitations)</sup>

-**If you feel extra paranoid and want the highest safety level possible,** see the [Extra-Paranoid anonymous option][Extra-Paranoid anonymous option:].

 **Use these at your own risk, sending cash payments to providers accepting cash (through the postal service) is always a better solution if/when possible.**